-19. Off-site visits
+19. Educational visits

-The School has appointed an Educational Visit Coordinator for the Year 6 Residential visit.
-For all other visits, the roles and responsibilities remain with the Headteacher.
+The School's Educational Visits Coordinator is Laura Flemming - Assistant Head.
+In their absence, the roles and responsibilities remain with the Headteacher.

-When taking pupils off the school premises, the school will ensure that:
+When taking pupils off the school premises, in line with appropriate regulations, the school will ensure that:

-- Risk assessments are completed where off-site visits and activities require them. - All off-site visits are appropriately staffed. - Staff will take a school mobile phone, a portable first aid kit, information about the specific medical needs of pupils along with the parents' contact details. - There will always be at least one first aider on school trips and visits. - For schools with Early Years Foundation Stage provision, there will always be at least one first aider with a current paediatric first aid certificate on school trips and visits, as required by the statutory framework for the Early Years Foundation Stage.
+- Visits are led by competent staff with their specific and relevant competencies detailed in the risk assessment. - Risk assessments are completed where off-site visits and activities require them, with those that are either residential or include adventurous activities sent to the Trusts' appointed competent Health and Safety Advisor (e.g. via the schools' secure GoTo area on Delegated Services website) at least 4 weeks prior to trip, or 6 weeks if overseas. - All off-site visits are appropriately staffed.
+Staff will take a school mobile phone, a portable first aid kit, information about the specific medical needs of pupils. - If any of the school trip will be outside of school hours the parents' and carers' contact details must be taken and a member of staff not attending the educational visit will be nominated to provide support for the visit - There will always be at least one first aider on school trips and visits. - For schools with Early Years Foundation Stage provision, there will always be at least one first aider with a current paediatric first aid certificate on school trips and visits, as required by the statutory framework for the Early Years Foundation Stage. - The adventure activities licencing regulations and/or DfE guidance covering health and safety on education visits have been consulted.